SLAM for Visually Impaired People: a Survey: SLR methodology

 \subsubsection{Search strategy}

 A key step in performing SLR is to design an effective search strategy.
 This strategy should be executed with reasonable effort to retrieve relevant studies from digital libraries \cite{zhang2011identifying}.
 The exhaustive search process in systematic reviews is a critical factor distinguishing them from traditional literature reviews \cite{zhang2011identifying}, leading to a wider and more precise understanding of the topic under review.
-To design the search string presented in Figure \ref{fig:search_string} we first extracted keywords from PICOC elements, including population, intervention, and outcomes.
+To design the search string we first extracted keywords from the PICOC elements, including population, intervention, and outcomes.
 We then determined synonyms for each keyword to broaden the search string.
-The list of keywords and their synonyms related to each PICOC element is listed in Table \ref{tab:keywords}.
+The list of keywords and their synonyms related to each PICOC element is listed in Table \ref{keywords}.

 The first part of the search string (i.e. 'visual* impair*' OR 'blind' OR 'visually disabled' OR 'sight impaired') is relevant to the population element of the PICOC framework.
 The addition of an asterisk to the terms 'visual' and 'impair' allows us to include various expressions, including 'visually impaired' and 'visual impairment.'
 The following segment of the query, consisting of 'navigation*' OR 'mobility' OR 'wayfinding,' also places emphasis on the population aspect within the context of the systematic review.
 The inclusion of an asterisk in 'navigation*' ensures comprehensive coverage, accounting for variations such as 'navigational.'
 Regarding the Intervention component defined in the PICOC framework, we employed the term 'SLAM' in conjunction with synonyms identified in the literature from diverse domains where SLAM is applied, such as robotics, autonomous driving cars, and underwater SLAM.
 The last segment of the search string is connected to the outcome element of the PICOC.
-The search strings were employed on ten large citation databases, as listed in Table \ref{tab:digital_libraries}, to carry out an exhaustive search.
+Adding keywords such as "localization" alone or the specific names of SLAM techniques did not increase the number of related papers.
+The search strings were employed on ten large citation databases, as listed in Table \ref{digital_libraries}, to carry out an exhaustive search.
 We modified the base search string according to the Search Tip in each library to satisfy specific requirements.